-Inverter technology allows the compressor to ramp up and ramp down in a controlled fashion to meet the cooling or heating requirements demand.
+Inverter technology allows the compressor to ramp up and ramp down in a controlled fashion to meet the cooling or heating requirements on demand.
 Gone are the days where your compressor kicks in, runs flat out, and then stops for a period before kicking back in again.
-This means you enjoy a quieter nights sleep as the compressor is a lot quiter when it is ramping up and ramping down instead of starting and stopping constantly.
-If you are an extremely light sleeper, try using the sleep mode function which allows you to slow the compressor down even further and at a constant regulated speed for quieter overall operation.
+This means you can enjoy a quieter nights sleep as the compressor is a lot quieter when it is ramping up and ramping down instead of starting and stopping constantly.
+If you are an extremely light sleeper, try using the sleep mode function which allows you to slow the compressor down even further and at a constant regulated speed for an even more quiet operation.

-Power consumption is significantly lower using a controlled, variable speed compressor which means the IBIS 4 can be run from a suitable lithium battery setup in the event you want to travel 'Off-Grid'.
+Power consumption is significantly lower using a controlled, variable speed compressor which means the Dometic IBIS 4 can be run from a suitable lithium battery setup in the event you want to travel 'Off-Grid'.

 The new Dometic Ibis 4 has an adapter that makes retrofitting your existing air conditioner no problem at all.
-Most caravan or Rv airconditoners are made to suit either an American style 360mm x 360mm or European style 400mm x 400mm sqaure roof cutout.
+Most caravan or RV air conditoners are made to suit either an American style 360mm x 360mm or European style 400mm x 400mm sqaure roof cutout.
 The universal adapter that comes with this unit will suit both sizes which can save you time and money by not having to alter the size of your existing cutout.

-Size and Weight of the new Ibis 4 Air Conditioner
+Size and Weight of the New Ibis 4 Air Conditioner:

-Ibis 4 vs Ibis 3 vs Freshjet 3200 Comparison
+Ibis 4 VS Ibis 3 VS Freshjet 3200 Comparison:

-The IBIS 4 is definately more than capable to operate in the hottest parts of Australia.
+The IBIS 4 is definitely more than capable to operate in the hottest parts of Australia.
 Designed to operate between ambient temperatures of -2 to 52 Degrees Celsius - this unit will keep you cool or warm when you need it most.

-For further comparisons across our whole range of caravan Air Conditioners, feel free to view our Caravan Air Conditioning Comparison Charts
+For further comparisons across our whole range of caravan air conditioners, feel free to view our Caravan Air Conditioning Comparison Charts.

 This is the universal adapter that comes with unit.
 Designed to fit into your 360mm x 360mm or 400mm x 400mm square roof cutout depending on which way the adapter is installed.